-Office Hours: Your professor will announce her/his office hours during which she/he will be also available very significantly to students success in this course.
+Office Hours: Your professor will announce her/his office hours during which she/he will be also available to give a reasonable amount of help.
+Note, however, that if you missed a class it is not reasonable to expect your professor to cover the missed material for you.